IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The :doc:`/api/native-api` contains a useful but potentially dangerous API endpoint called "admin" that allows you to change system settings, make ordinary users into superusers, and more.
 The ``builtin-users`` endpoint lets people create a local/builtin user account if they know the ``BuiltinUsers.KEY`` value described below.

-By default, all APIs can be operated on remotely and a number of endpoints do not require authentication. https://github.com/IQSS/dataverse/issues/1886 was opened to explore changing these defaults, but until then it is very important to block both the "admin" endpoint (and at least consider blocking ``builtin-users``).
-For details please see also the section on ``:BlockedApiPolicy`` below.
+By default, all APIs can be accessed locally and a number of endpoints do not require authentication. https://github.com/IQSS/dataverse/issues/1886 was opened to explore changing these defaults, until then by default `admin` and `test` endpoints are blocked.
+For details please see also the section on ``BlockedApiPolicy`` below.

 It's also possible to prevent file uploads via API by adjusting the ``UploadMethods`` file setting.